passthejoe/yamaha-fg403s/README.md

 This Yamaha FG403S is very well made.
 Fit and finish is pretty much perfect.
 There's a little bit of glue and some kind of mesh visible on the brace near the bottom of the soundhole, but otherwise it's a very well-built guitar.
 I haven't played it all that much, and it looks as good 17 years later as the day I bought it.

 The guitar was (and is) so nice, I couldn't justify chucking it in the trunk and leaving it there, so my plan for a throwaway travel guitar didn't really work out.
 Instead, I have a pretty nice flattop guitar (my first).
+(Plus I don't "go" to work.
+Even before COVID I barely made it into the office two days a week.
+Now there's no more office.
+I work at home.)

 I've watched a number of YouTube videos where somebody compares a $3,000 Martin or Gibson flattop with a $200 guitar, and while I can tell the difference, the cheaper guitar is generally a whole lot closer to the expensive one than you'd think.
 Or then *I'd* think anyway.